ezgranet/chaocipher-with-autokeygen/README.md

 ### Usage

-#### Javascript:

-Load the chao.html in a browser.
-Enter the left and right alphabets.
-Enter either the plaintext or the ciphertext and click "Encrypt" or "Decrypt" respectively.

-#### Python:

 The python program `chao.py` reads the plaintext or ciphertext from standard input and writes the result to stdout.
+The `--encrypt` and `--decrypt` and  arguments specify the mode.
 The left and right alphabets are set using the `--left` and `--right` arguments respectively.
-The `--encrypt` and `--decrypt` arguments specify the mode.

 An example of encrypting a file:
-    cat myfile | ./chao.py --encrypt --left HXUCZVAMDSLKPEFJRIGTWOBNYQ --right PTLNBQDEOYSFAVZKGJRIHWXUMC
+    cat myfile.txt | python3 chao.py --autoencrypt

 An example of decrypting text entered from the terminal:
-     ./chao.py --decrypt --left HXUCZVAMDSLKPEFJRIGTWOBNYQ --right PTLNBQDEOYSFAVZKGJRIHWXUMC
+     python3 chao.py --decrypt --left HXUCZVAMDSLKPEFJRIGTWOBNYQ --right PTLNBQDEOYSFAVZKGJRIHWXUMC